sul-dlss-labs/OCFL-Tools/README.md

 ### First Version

-If this is to be the first version of a new OCFL object you MUST provide at least one file in the `content` directory to add, and you MUST include the `head/add_files.json` file (described below).
+If this is to be the first version of a new OCFL object you MUST provide at least one file in the `head/content/` directory to add, and you MUST include either a `head/head.json` OR a `head/add_files.json` file (but not both - see below for format descriptions).

+If the logical paths of the files being ingested DO NOT match the physical path of the files as laid out in the `head/content/` directory, then you MUST include an `update_manifest` stanza in `head/head.json` (if used) or a `head/update_manifest.json` file.
+If the logical paths match the physical paths (that is, if the directory structure in `head/content` matches how you wish the object directory layout to appear after versioning) then you need not include an `update_manifest` stanza in `head.json` or use an `update_manifest.json` action file ;
+  `OcflTools::OcflDeposit` will use the `add` stanza or contents of `add_files.json` to both create the logical path and update the manifest block with the appropriate physical path.

-The first version of an OCFL object MAY contain fixity information; provide a `head/fixity_files.json` with details.
+The first version of an OCFL object MAY contain fixity and version metadata; provide this information either as part of the `head/head.json` file or, if you are not using `head.json`, provide this in `head/fixity_files.json` and `head/version.json`.

-The first version MAY also contain a `head/version.json` to provide additional metadata about this version, and MAY also contain a `head/move_files.json` or a `head/copy_files.json`, but MUST NOT contain a `head/delete_files.json`.
+The first version of an OCFL object MAY have MOVE and COPY actions performed against digests in it, either as stanzas in the `head.json` file or as stand-alone `copy_files.json` and `move_files.json` if a `head.json` is not used, but the `head.json` MUST NOT contain DELETE actions and you MUST NOT use a `head/delete_files.json`.

 Finally, the `deposit` directory must contain a NAMasTE file, in the format of `4={id value}`, describing the digital object identifier to use to uniquely identify this OCFL object at this site.
 An example layout, where the id of the OCFL object being created is `123cd4567`, is below.
 In this example the site is using the default value `content` for `content_directory`.

-Note that, within an object version, actions are processed in the following order: ADD, UPDATE, MOVE, COPY, DELETE.
-This is to support the ingest of bitstreams where the logical filepath needs to differ from the physical (deposit directory `head/content`) layout: a file can be ingested under `head/content` and then a `move` or `copy` action can be performed in the same version to adjust the logical filepath to something that does not match the layout of the files in the deposit directory.
+Note that, within an object version, actions are processed in the following order: UPDATE_MANIFEST, ADD, UPDATE, MOVE, COPY, DELETE.
+This is to support the ingest of bitstreams where the logical filepath needs to differ from the physical (deposit directory `head/content`) layout.

 ```
 deposit_dir/
   4=123cd4567
   head/
-    add_files.json
+    head.json OR add_files.json
-    move_files.json   [optional]
-    copy_files.json   [optional]
-    version.json      [optional]
-    fixity_files.json [optional]
+    update_manifest.json [optional, if add_files.json is used]
+    move_files.json      [optional, if add_files.json is used]
+    copy_files.json      [optional, if add_files.json is used]
+    version.json         [optional, if add_files.json is used]
+    fixity_files.json    [optional, if add_files.json is used]
     content/
       my_content/a_file_to_add.txt
 ```